Digital-Scholarship-Oxford/enabling-digital-research/tabular_data/config/_read_me.txt

 				and `string-join()` are good ways of forcing multiple (or zero-length) values to be returned as a single value.
-XPath up to and including version 3.0 is supported, with the exception of FLOWR loops and conditional (e.g. if/else)
-				statements.
-If you wish to perform an
-				'authority lookup' and extract data from one of the authority output files, then this query must result in an identifier that corresponds with the identifier given in the first column
+XPath up to and including version 3.0 is supported.
+If you wish to perform an 'authority lookup' and extract data from one of the authority output files, then this query must result in an identifier that corresponds with the identifier given in the first column